junxit/us-congress-bills-112/metadata.md

 - 2012-07-19 — Introduced in House
 - 2012-07-19 — Introduced in House
 - 2012-07-19 — Referred to the House Committee on Energy and Commerce.
+- 2012-07-20 — Referred to the Subcommittee on Health.
+- 2012-09-11 — Forwarded by Subcommittee to Full Committee .
+- 2012-09-11 — Subcommittee Hearings Held.
+- 2012-09-19 — Considered under suspension of the rules. (consideration: CR H6138-61340)
+- 2012-09-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6163.
+- 2012-09-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-09-19 — Mr. Upton moved to suspend the rules and pass the bill, as amended.
+- 2012-09-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6138)
+- 2012-09-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6138)